vlopez0392/Modern-Javascript/Section_2/Notes/Video16_Type_Coercion.md

 </p>

 <p align = "justify">
-Example 1: Type coercion from number to string.
+<strong>Example 1:</strong> Type coercion from number to string.
 JS implicitly converts the number to string and applies the concatenation operator.
 </p>

 ```Javascript